 Getting traffic to your website is the first step in owning an eCommerce business.
 But how do you make sure your customers are converting once they land on your site?
-By optimizing your eCommerce store.
+By optimizing your store for the highest possible eCommerce conversion rate.

+89% of consumers shop with a competitor after a poor user experience.
 Fortunately, there are things you can do to increase your conversion rate.
-Here are 11 eCommerce conversion optimization techniques you can use that can help you make more sales.
+Here are 14 eCommerce conversion optimization techniques you can use that can help you make more sales.

 How to increase your eCommerce conversion rate